newcross-tech/newcross-ui/packages/react/README.md

 **How to use design tokens with react components**

+To use the design system components and their styles:

-Wrap your application in a ThemeProvider
+1. Wrap your application with `ThemeProvider`
+2. Import the `styles.css` file to handle third-party package styles

 ```javascript
 import React from 'react';